Oron people: Oro Ukpabang group

-Oron folklore tells of Abang Okpo who was a powerful warrior and the Chief wrestler of the art-form known as `Mbok' whose father was Okpo the son of Nyuserre Ini.
-The wrestling known as (Mbok) has been part and parcel of the Oron people and the date of its origin is unknown.
+Oron folklore tells of Abang Okpo, who was a powerful warrior and the Chief wrestler of the art-form known as `Mbok' whose father was Okpo the son of Nyuserre Ini.
+The wrestling known as Mbok has been part and parcel of the Oron people, and the date of its origin is unknown.
 It is said that Abang Okpo and his followers made it popular in the Mediterranean.
-This is perhaps why it may be more than a mere coincidence that the only two nations on earth with places named "Oron" are Israel and Nigeria, today there are Oron, Vaud municipality of Switzerland established 2012 and Oron, Moselle in France.
+This is perhaps why it may be more than a mere coincidence that the only two nations on earth with places named "Oron" are Israel and Nigeria.
+Today, there are Oron, Vaud municipality of Switzerland established 2012 and Oron, Moselle in France.

 The Orons are peculiar people, strong contenders in nature wherever they are found, with the accolade `Oron Ukpabang`.
-Oron people complexion is not reflecting of other ethnic nationalities or immigrant in other settlements of the Oron Nation apart from the Obolo people.
-Their complexion are not as fair as the Palestinians or Israelis Arab nor are they as dark as the people of the Cameroon mountain from when the Oron Nation came into being.
+Oron people's complexion does not reflect other ethnic nationalities or immigrants in other settlements of the Oron Nation, apart from the Obolo people.
+Their complexion is not as fair as the Palestinians or Israelis Arab, nor are they as dark as the people of the Cameroon mountain from whence the Oron Nation came into being.

-Abang Okpo was said to have wandered with his children and followers through he Sudanic belt possibly presently into present Uganda, Zaire Congo Basin as a result of the war of the Pygmies (a dwarfish people of Equatorial Africa) which had scattered most of the Africans – known to Oro people as: “Ini ekung amamisim-isim aka asuan ofid oduobot". (meaning "During the war of the dwarfed tailed people, the war scattered the whole earth) then they settle within the region now known as Jigawa State in Nigeria which is written and pronounce as `Oronny` inline with Oros` phonemes migration, as he was not comfortable with Islam, he made a major stop in the Cameroons Usahadit and Bakassi precisely called Isangele (Usakedet), That is why there is a prevalence of Oron names as Akan, Ekang, Abang, Etong, Osung, and Etang in the Cameroons today.
-Among the Oronians, there is a popular saying that the farthest point in the world is Usahadit which is always siad by older people to the younger ones when they return late from an errand or message: "Áká-áká Usahádít" (Did you go to Usahadit?) which is also known to the Oron as Afaha Edit which is in Cameroon.
+Abang Okpo was said to have wandered with his children and followers through the Sudanic belt, possibly into present-day Uganda, Zaire Congo Basin as a result of the war of the Pygmies (a dwarfish people of Equatorial Africa) which had scattered most of the Africans – known to Oro people as: “Ini ekung amamisim-isim aka asuan ofid oduobot" (meaning "During the war of the dwarfed tailed people, the war scattered the whole earth").
+Then, they settled within the region now known as Jigawa State in Nigeria, which is written and pronounced as `Oronny` inline with Oros` phonemes migration.
+As he was not comfortable with Islam, he made a major stop in the Cameroons Usahadit and Bakassi precisely called Isangele (Usakedet).
+That is why there is a prevalence of Oron names as Akan, Ekang, Abang, Etong, Osung, and Etang in the Cameroons today.
+Among the Oronians, there is a popular saying that the farthest point in the world is Usahadit, which is always siad by older people to the younger ones when they return late from an errand or message: "Áká-áká Usahádít" (Did you go to Usahadit?) which is also known to the Oron as Afaha Edit, which is in Cameroon.

 Abang begot Do, who begat Donni, who in turn beget Oron and Obolo and their children with others in Usahadit.
-This tradition emphasize the now and former accepted relationship between the Oron and Obolo people, Oro called Adon by the Obolo, who is said to have led the people out of Cameroon, which have been celebrated between them in the past and present till the 1940s.
+This tradition emphasizes the now and former accepted relationship between the Oron and Obolo people.
+Oro, called Adon by the Obolo, who is said to have led the people out of Cameroon, which have been celebrated between them in the past and present till the 1940s.
 And the Obolo were called Obodung by the Oron.